-Join Gini von Courter for an in-depth discussion in this video Creating your folder structure, part of Up and Running with Box Administration.
+Join Gini von Courter for an in-depth discussion in this video Creating your folder structure, part of Learning Box Administration.

 - If we're creating a closed folder structure, then we'd probably have a lot of work to do.
 We will begin by creating different folders, and in fact, our site began as a partially closed folder structure, because we didn't want users to be able to create top level administrative folders, for example, or department chair, so we started here actually with a closed structure, and then opened it up as time went on.
 However, if you want to start with a closed structure, you'll begin as we did, by creating folders, and I'm assuming you already know how to do that.

 If you're creating an open folder structure, there's something more that you need to consider right away, and that is how you're going to allocate enough space for your users.
 Let's take a look at the Administrative Console, in the User area, and whenever we have a user, for example, Colleen, if we go take a look at her user information, notice here that she has a storage quota of 10 gigabytes.
 That means that if she's operating as a co-admin, and creating lots and lots of high level folders, as people begin collaborating in those, it's gonna push against her storage quota.

 So because I've made her a co-admin, I'm going to give her Unlimited storage.
 She has access then to the pool of storage that belongs to the entire Enterprise, and the fact that she's created folders for 20 different projects, isn't going to mean that she no longer has the ability to save folders and files that she needs.
 Now for our other users, folks who aren't co-administrators, after I've finished saving my co-admin, I'm going to take a look at Francine Benet now.